 As a Registered Member of the BACP, and an accredited member of the NCS, I undertake at least 30 hours of continuing professional development each year.
 Please ask if you would like further details.

-Alongside my private practice, I have most recently worked as a counsellor in two primary schools in Coventry.
-Prior to this, I worked at a general counselling agency, seeing a wide range of clients and dealing with problems from addictions to affairs to eating disorders to bereavements.
+I have been in private practice for 7 years.
+I have also worked as a counsellor in two primary schools in Coventry.
+Prior to this, I worked at a general counselling agency, seeing a wide range of clients and dealing with problems such as anxiety, trauma, depression, addictions, affairs, eating disorders, bereavements.
 I have also spent 3 years working as a counsellor at a bereavement support agency.

 Accredited register membership